-Dealing with Anxiety and Stress in the Age of the 24/7 News Cycle
+Dealing With Anxiety & Stress in the Age of the 24/7 News Cycle

-If you’re finding yourself becoming more and more anxious in the face of a constant barrage of bad news, you’re not alone.
-Here you’ll find ways to disconnect from a relentlessly distressing news cycle, engage in healthier outlets, and otherwise better protect yourself from this 21st century problem.
+If you’re finding yourself becoming more stressed and anxious in the face of a constant barrage of bad news, you’re not alone.
+Here, you’ll find ways to disconnect from a relentlessly distressing news cycle, engage in healthier outlets, and otherwise better protect yourself from this 21st century problem.

 The Link Between News and Stress

 There’s no arguing the value of the news.
 Reporters and journalists work tirelessly to keep us informed.
 However, having access to too much information too often can be detrimental to certain aspects of your mental health and well-being.

 As 24-hour news outlets compete for viewers, they often cover events in extreme detail or may even sensationalize aspects of the story to make the coverage more appealing.
 More than 70% of Americans believe the media “blows things out of proportion,” which may seem harmless, but it could lead to increased stress and anxiety in the people who frequently consume this information.1

 More than half of Americans say the news causes them stress.1 In small doses, stress is not always problematic, but chronic stress is associated with numerous health issues (both physical and mental).
 2 When it’s so common to check and recheck coverage accessible from multiple platforms such as your phone, TV, and car radio, you may find it impossible to escape both the news and the stress that comes with it.

 According to the American Psychological Association (APA), American adults report feeling conflicted between wanting to be informed but also feeling that the news contributes to their stress levels.1